snoyberg/snoyman.com/content/blog/moving-to-fastmail.md

 +++
-title = "Moving to Fastmail: custom domain, family accounts, and more" description = "I recently, and finally, found an email and cloud accounts setup that I'm happy with for my own email management, privacy, and family setup." date = 2021-01-26
+title = "Moving to Fastmail: custom domain, family accounts, and more" description = "I recently, and finally, found an email and cloud accounts setup that I'm happy with for my own email management, privacy, and family setup." date = 2021-01-27 path = "/blog/2021/01/moving-to-fastmail"
 [extra]
 ogimage = "moving-to-fastmail.png"
 +++
-This blog post is much more about the journey, and what makes it so difficult to balance different needs in a good setup for cloud and email accounts.
-To forestall any complaints about "just give me the information," here's the ultimate setup I've landed on:
+This blog post is about what makes it so difficult to balance different needs in a good setup for cloud and email accounts, and my journey to a good solution.
+For those who want to see the ending right away, here's the ultimate setup I've landed on:

 * Email: Fastmail, with aliases forwarding my family's email to their respective Gmail accounts
 * Neither Google nor Microsoft having special handling for my domain name (`snoyman.com`)